frankbraun/codechain/README.md

 This is an **alpha** release of Codechain — **the hash chain might be reset**!

+In code we trust: Secure multiparty code reviews with signatures and hash chains.

+The most common signing mechanism for open-source software is using GPG signatures.
+For example, GPG is used to sign Git commits and Debian packages.
+There is no built-in mechanism for key rotation and key compromise.
+And if forced to, a single developer can subvert all machines which trust the corresponding GPG key.

-Codechain establishes code trust via multi-party reviews recorded in unmodifiable hash chains.
+That's where the Codechain tool comes in.
+It establishes code trust via multi-party reviews recorded in unmodifiable hash chains.

 Codechain allows to only publish code that has been reviewed by a preconfigured set of reviewers.
 The signing keys can be rotated and the